duongtdn/monaco-ext/README.md

 readOnlyLines.deactivate();
 ```

-#### Required CSS Styles for ReadOnlyLines Features
+#### Required CSS Styles for ReadOnlyLines Feature

-You'll need to add appropriate CSS classes to your application to visually indicate read-only lines:
+You will need to add appropriate CSS classes to your application to visually indicate read-only lines:

 ```css
 /* Basic styles for read-only lines */